chalbmeier/soepdoku/README.md

 # Description
-soepdoku is a wrapper around pandas to facilitate the work with survey metadata from the Socio-Economic Panel (SOEP).
-The SOEP is long-running panel study that collects socio-economic data from about 20,000 German households every year.
+soepdoku is a wrapper around pandas to facilitate the work with survey metadata from the Socio-Economic Panel (SOEP) in Python.

+SOEP is long-running panel study that collects socio-economic data from about 20,000 German households every year.
 The study's metadata comprises questionnaires and dataset definitions and is available through https://git.soep.de/kwenzig/publicecoredoku.
 For more information on SOEP, please visit https://www.diw.de/en/diw_01.c.615551.en/research_infrastructure__socio-economic_panel__soep.html and https://paneldata.org/soep-core/.

 # Installation
 ## Installation